 Using microfinance to facilitate household investment in sanitation in rural Cambodia.
-Health Policy & Planning, May 2016.
+Health Policy and Planning, November 2016.

 Improved sanitation access is extremely low in rural Cambodia.
 Non-governmental organizations have helped build local supply side latrine markets to promote household latrine purchase and use, but households cite inability to pay as a key barrier to purchase.